pownthep/portfolio/hugo/content/posts/Blockchain with Node JS/index.md

     - node
     - multichain
 ---
-# E-voting using Blockchain
+# Blockchain with NodeJS
 ## Goals

-- create REST API endpoints using the Express framework on Node JS
+1. Create REST API endpoints using the Express framework on Node JS
-- set up a Blockchain for development purposes using Multichain
+2. Set up a Blockchain for development purposes using Multichain
-- get started on journey develop decentralized application
+3. Get started on journey develop decentralized application

 ## Requirements
 - A local computer